menix-os/menix/README.md

 - clang (Used for bindgen)
 - lld

+Make sure you have a full nightly toolchain installed, including the `rust-src` component.

 The following commmand will build the kernel and all drivers for x86_64:
 ```sh
 cargo +nightly build --release --target toolchain/x86_64-kernel.json